 Chris has served on multiple boards.
 He is currently on the Fundraising Board of the One Acre Fund, a nonprofit that assists more than 400,000 smallholder-farming families in Sub-Sharan Africa to dramatically improve their crop yields and break cycles of poverty.

 Prior to joining Bridgespan, Chris worked as a management consultant at Bain & Company in Chicago in a wide array of industries, including agribusiness and retail.
 Before graduate school, he spent several years in Southern California as a middle school environmental science and math teacher, a youth outdoor adventure trip leader, and briefly worked in international development in Sri Lanka.
 Chris earned his BS in Biology, from the University of North Carolina at Chapel Hill and his MBA from the Kellogg School of Management, where he was a F. C. Austin Scholar.
-Chris is the proud father of two daughters and an avid outdoorsman and traveler (especially to places where his Spanish language skills are useful).
+Chris is a proud husband, father of two daughters, and an avid outdoorsman and traveler (especially to places where his Spanish language skills are useful).